 – Second video that you take them through and discuss

 One thing to keep in mind is to never reteach the lesson to the class the next day.
-If you have students that did not do the assignment than the first thing they need to do when they enter your class is the flip assignment.
-If you reteach the lesson to the class because students didn’t watch the video you are telling the students its okay to not watch the video since the information will be taught in class the next day.
-This rewards those for not watching the video and eventually no one will watch.
+If you have students that did not do the assignment then the first thing they need to do when they enter your class is the flip assignment.
+If you reteach the lesson to the class because students didn't watch the video you are telling the students it's okay to not watch the video since the information will be taught in class the next day.
+This rewards those for not watching the video and eventually, no one will watch.